Is Janagana Registration Really Necessary? What Happens If You Skip It?

 Stronger Political Representation After Delimitation

 New constituency boundaries will be drawn based on 2026 data.
-A fully counted community gets its fair share of seats — and therefore its fair share of political power, funding, and policy attention.
+A fully counted community gets its fair share of seats — and therefore political power, funding, and policy attention.

 Bottom Line